 - Articles are not duplicated between the internal and external knowledge bases

-There is nothing to stop you starting with some sections and a small number of articles, and expanding and editing them later as your knowledge base grows.
-Alternatively, with Guide Enterprise, you could add a few broad sections, and add subsections as you create more content.
+There is nothing to stop you from starting with some sections and a small number of articles, and expanding and editing them later as your knowledge base grows.
+Alternatively, on Enterprise plans, you could add a few broad sections and add subsections as you create more content.

 When you are happy with your plan, you are ready to set up the internal knowledge base.

 Choosing your help center setup

 There are two help center options to consider when setting up your internal knowledge base, depending on your existing structure, Guide and Support plans, and segmentation.
 In most cases, you'll set up a single help center.

 You can choose to set up a multibrand help center (not available on Suite Team).

 A single help center is one help center that is shared between

 This setup requires you to set specific visibility and management permissions using user segments, to ensure that customers and staff see the right content (see Setting view permissions on articles with user segments).Think about whether you want all internal content in its own category or section, or whether it will live in existing sections.
 If you create: